 Caesarstone – General Manager, Queensland

-- Established Green field State Operations for this National Company, at that time part of the Harvey Norman Group and implemented complete range of Operational and Financial Business systems.
+- Established State Operations for this National Company, at that time part of the Harvey Norman Group.

-- Set up State warehouse/showroom, built a quality sales team and achieved profitability within 12 months.
+- Set up State warehouse/showroom, implemented Operational and Financial Systems, recruited a high-quality sales-team, provided mentoring and sales training and as a result, achieved profitability within 12 months.

-- Within 18 months sales were, on a population basis, equal to those of NSW and Victoria, which had been operating for 5 and 3 1/2 years respectively, before we started in Queensland.
+- By January 2007 sales, on a population basis, Queensland was equal to Sydney and Melbourne, which had been operating for 5 and 3 1/2 years respectively, before we opened in Queensland.

 Australian Kitchen Industries (AKI) – Managing Director

-- Lead management buy-in to Nobby Kitchens, subsequently renamed AKI, with private equity provider Hambro Grantham Private Equity.
+- Led management buy-in to Nobby Kitchens, renamed AKI, in October 1997 with private equity provider Hambro Grantham Private Equity.

-- During my 6 years as CEO, AKI grew from a company with an annual turnover of $10m and a loss of ($2m) in NSW to become the largest kitchen company in Australia, with a $65m turnover, an EBIT of over $3 million, and operations in 3 States (NSW, SA and Queensland).
+- During 6 years as CEO, grew AKI from a company with annual turnover $10m and loss of ($2m) in NSW to become the largest kitchen company in Australia, with $65m turnover, EBIT of over $4 million, and operations in 3 States (NSW, SA and Queensland).

-- Acquired two successful kitchen companies in other States as part of strategy to achieve faster geographic growth, securing quality facilities and people in those States.
+- Acquired two successful kitchen companies in other States as part of strategy to achieve faster geographic growth and securing quality facilities and people in those States.